This post was part of a series talking about How to create a good architecture for SQL Databases

 - First Install the AdventureWorks OLTP database on your SQL server

 - Create A new database project in Visual Studio

-- Now link your installed database with the project by right-clicking on the project>>Import>>Database.
+- Now, link your installed database with the project by right-clicking on the project>>Import>>Database.

 - Now The folders have been created from the base

 Now only give Commit of this and ready your project will be on GitHub with versioning control.

-[Conclusion]: Now your project is versioned, with history for when you change, now your projects will be versied, as DB Masters or programmers will have access to the project and can implement improvements in the project.
-Further forward we will see how Create a good database structure to better separate the domain and have a better understanding of the bases.
+After all, your project is versioned, with history for when you change, now your projects will be versioned, DbMasters or programmers will have access to the project and can implement improvements in the project.
+Further forward we will see how create a good database structure to better separate the domain and have a better understanding of the bases.